 Hilary Cahill

 In 2000, Hilary established the Dublin Academy of Dramatic Arts, which has become a successful and respected performing arts school.
 Hilary has been been teaching Speech and Drama for more than 25 years and holds Acting and Teaching diplomas from the Trinity Guildhall School of Music and Drama in London as well as an M.A. in English literature.
 Hilary runs the drama programme at the school and directs the end-of-year shows.
-She has worked as a voiceover artist and is currently featured, alongside two DADA students in a number of campaigns for a well known homeware store.
+She has worked as a voiceover artist and is currently featured, alongside two DADA students in a number of commercialcampaigns for a well known homeware store.

 Caitríona Ennis

 Caitríona is a past pupil of DADA, she graduated from UCD with a BA in English and Drama and an MA in Drama and Performance.
-She has extensive theatre credits which include (most recently) Minnie Powell in Shadow of a Gunman, and Seán O'Casey's Dublin Trilogy, directed by Garry Hynes for Druid Theatre Co. performing in Galway, Belfast, Dublin and New York.
-The Fall of the Second Republic directed by Annie Ryan for the Corn Exchange and Outrage by Deirdre Kinahan directed by Jim Culleton for Fishamble.
+She has extensive theatre credits which include Rosie Redmond in The Plough and the Stars, directed by Tom Creed at the AbbeyMinnie Powell in Shadow of a Gunman, and Seán O'Casey's Dublin Trilogy, directed by Garry Hynes for Druid Theatre Co.
+The Fall of the Second Republic directed by Annie Ryan and Outrage by Deirdre Kinahan directed by Jim Culleton.
 Caitríona is also a graduate of Bow Street’s Academy for Screen Acting, and has a number of screen credits.

 Caitríona Daly